 Prior to accepting the gift and issuing a receipt for income tax purposes, Palliative Manitoba will require a professional appraisal completed by a qualified third-party appraiser to determine the fair market value of the property.

-GIFTS OF PUBLICLY-TRADED SECURITIES AND MUTUAL FUNDS
+GIFTS OF SHARES AND MUTUAL FUNDS

 Donating appreciated stocks or mutual funds is the most tax-effective way to make an outright gift during your lifetime or as part of a legacy gift.